andry-tino/b-industrialprotocols/automotive/flexray.md

 - **Time redundant channels** CCs can decide to send the same frame on the same channels (at the same time) twice after a certain delay.
 The employment of **time redundancy** or **time/space redundancy** is an option to guarantee that a frame arrives at destination with extremely low fault probability.

 ## Medium access
 A modified TDMA is employed and it is called: _Flexible Time Division Multiple Access_ (FTDMA), also known as _Minislotting_.
 As every TT-based approach,  a transmission cycle controlled by the master, called _Communication Cycle_ is to be considered and in the context of that cyckle, all frame exchanges are orchestrated by the master itself.
+The cycle is divided into phases called _segments_:

+1. Network communication time
+    1. **Static segment** Mandatory (a minimal part must be guaranteed).
+Consists of slots of fixed duration.
+Provides **deterministic communication timing** for controllers, each of which has one time slot in the segment assigned to itself for transmission.
+    2. **Dynamic segment** Optional.
+A fixed duration timeframe subdivided into _minislots_ (slots which lower duration than those in the statis segment) each of fixed duration.
+Provides **priority based scheduling** of frames with **support for preemption** in transmissions.
+    3. **Symbol window** Optional.
+A time slot (same lingth as slots in the static segment) used by the protocol for control infromation exchange.
+2. **Network idle segment** Mandatory.
+Protocol control information exchange.

+### Configurations
+Given the mandatory/optional segments, 3 possible configurations can be considered (the idle segment is always considered to be present, so here we consider the communication time):

+- **Pure static configuration** Only the static segment is present.
+- **Mixed configuration** Static and dynamic segments are both present.
+The way bandwidth is balanced between them opens up to many possible sub-configurations.
+This configuration is very common.
+- **Pure dynamic configuration** All bandwidth is assigned to the dynamic segment.
+The static segment has the minimum length.

+The static segment, since mandatory, has a minimum length of 2 slots called: **degraded static segment**.

+## Bandwidth utilization
+High throughput is one of the objectives of FlexRay.
+Given its structure, statistics showed that:

+- Best case bandwidth utilization is about 70%.
+- Average bandwidth utilization is 60%.

+Percentages are referred to nominal maximum bandwidth supported by the protocol: 10 Mbit/s.